rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_1.md

 <center><img src="data_viz/stacked_area_plot_demo.png" width="600"></img></center>

-Notes: As you could see, previous example was not really different from the regular line plot.
+Notes: As you could see, the previous example was not that different from the regular line plot.
 However, there is a modification of an area chart called **stacked area chart** that is way more useful.
 It is used to show the difference when two or more labels are included in the plot.
 When multiple attributes are included, the first attribute is plotted as a line with color fill followed by the second attribute, and so on.

 It's important to understand that for the plot on the left total value of `Y` is 5 when `X` is 1.0, while the value for the blue category is around 1, for the yellow category is around 2 (**not 3**) and for the green category is around 2 (**not 5**).
 The values are **stacked** on top of each other.

-In this case we not only analyze the overall trend of `Y` over `X`, but also how the trend was changing across different categories/labels.
+In this case, we not only analyze the overall trend of `Y` over `X`, but also how the trend was changing across different categories/labels.

-However, you should always check the legend/description of the plot to see whether area chart is stacked or not.
+However, you should always check the legend/description of the plot to see whether the area chart is stacked or not.

 ---